Designer-Gas-Club-Gaming/DGCBible/index.md

 - **Players can only be robbed of their belongings and money on them,** not their bank account.

 - **NO POCKET WIPES:**
   Players cannot steal every item from a single player's pocket; items must make sense for the RP.
-No more than 50% of inventory and no playtime shop guns.
+No more than 50% of inventory.

 - **All items in vehicles are fair game, including playtime shop guns.**